ga-wdi-boston/unix-cli-diagnostic/README.md

 - Finally, follow the directions given in `challenge.md`!

-## Submitting Your Quiz
+## Submitting Your Solution

-Once you finish answering all the questions (or run out of time), use the terminal to navigate to `cli_08-assessment` and enter the following commands one by one:
+Once you finish (or run out of time), use the terminal to navigate to `cli_08-assessment` and enter the following commands one by one:

  `git add quiz`